EricZinda/Perplexity/backlog.md

             I don't know the words: would, like and I don't know the way you used: pay
         - USER: what do you have on the menu?
             I don't know the way you used: on
+        - Can I cancel our order?
+            - just responds to order for user
+            - because nobody makes sure the variable for poss() has multiple items in the solution
         - what do you have for lunch?
         ?:my son is vegan
             my son is not veggie